-- The radical prostatectomy (removal of the prostate) is a possible treatment for prostate cancer when potentially aggressive but not yet advanced (localized tumor in the prostate gland) A radical prostatectomy. is not justified for beginners and non-aggressive micro-tumors that have more minimally invasive alternative treatments or even a simple monitoring. prostatectomy can be done by open surgery or by laparoscopy.
-Laparoscopy may itself done with or without assistance by the surgical robot.
+- The radical prostatectomy (removal of the prostate) is a possible treatment for prostate cancer when potentially aggressive but not yet advanced (localized tumor in the prostate gland) A radical prostatectomy is not justified for beginners and non-aggressive micro-tumors that have more minimally invasive alternative treatments or even a simple monitoring.
+Radical prostatectomy can be performed by using standard laparoscopy or robot-assisted laparoscopy.

 (Warning: some images may offend the sensibilities)